MaryDurkin/frontend-nanodegree-mobile-portfolio/README.md

 ### Website Performance Optimization Portfolio

 There are src and dist folders containing source and production code.
-The dist folder can be found at the gh-pages version of the repository, [here](http://marydurkin.github.io/frontend-nanodegree-mobile-portfolio/) ---- actually this bit isn't working - Yikes!
+The dist folder can be found at the gh-pages version of the repository, [here](http://marydurkin.github.io/frontend-nanodegree-mobile-portfolio/)

 (If you would like to rebuild the dist files, download the repository and run the grunt command in the terminal).